 Please give, speak up and let's work together to challenge the status quo!

-Note: International Women's Day is celebrated every year on March 8th to bring attention to the plight of women, girls and those who face discrimination because of their gender or sexual orientation.
+Note: Prevention of Violence Against Women Week is celebrated every year on the third week of April, to bring attention to the plight of women, girls and those who face discrimination because of their gender or sexual orientation.

-Our goal this year, is to raise $30,000+ more before MARCH 31st to provide critical life saving services in Surrey and surrounding municipalities.
+We are extending our goal to raise $30,000+ more to the end of April.
+Please give and help us provide critical life saving services in Surrey and surrounding municipalities.